 (Student athletes must check with the Athletic Director or Academic Advisor for specific GPA restrictions).
-The Academic Review Committee will meet after each block (every 8 weeks) to review academic records.
+The Academic Review Committee will meet each semester to review academic records.
 The Committee may take the following actions for students who have an unsatisfactory cumulative GPA.

-- First occurrence: Academic probation - Second occurrence: Continued academic probation - • Third and subsequent occurrences: Continued academic probation or suspension
+- • First occurrence: Academic probation - • Second occurrence: Continued academic probation - • Third and subsequent occurrences: Continued academic probation or suspension